 East Carolina University is ranked on U.S. News & World Report.
 The university accepts registered nurses (RNs) into its baccalaureate program, with recognition and credit based on knowledge in the field.
 It’s a research college in Greenville, North Carolina that was first founded for teacher training.
-With its accreditation, level of educational learning and placement, East Carolina University supports one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, East Carolina University supports one of the best online nurse-midwifery programs.

 17. George Washington University

 In partnership with Shenandoah University, George Washington University offers the MSN in Nurse-Midwifery degree.
 Shenandoah University awards the Post Graduate Certificate in Midwifery.
 The program covers every aspect of primary patient care and women’s health, with more than 720 clinical hours of experience across community service and ambulatory sites.
-The coursework is facilitated via online distance learning, with hands-on practicum in local communities.
+The coursework is facilitated via online distance learning, with a hands-on practicum in local communities.

 In partnership with George Washington University, Shenandoah University’s Nurse-Midwifery Program is designed to meet the needs of nurses who wish to pursue further training to achieve the skills and knowledge necessary to become a certified nurse-midwife (CNM).
-With its accreditation, level of educational learning and placement, this partnership program supports one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, this partnership program supports one of the best online nurse-midwifery programs.